-Finally you should click in the Update button to make sure you store these changes:
+Finally you should click in the Save button to make sure you store these changes:

 Once you have successfully uploaded the certificate, we will display something like this:

 At this point your service will also show as Active in the Services list and you are now able to start sending remote notifications in iOS.